 What is Juneteenth?

 On that date, Union soldiers, led by Major General Gordon Granger, made their way into Galveston, bringing word that the war was over and the enslaved people were free.
-This wasn’t possible until the surrender of General Robert E. Lee in Virginia in April,1865.
+This wasn’t possible until the surrender of General Robert E. Lee in Virginia in April 1865.
 Upon arrival in Galveston, General Granger made this order:

 The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor.
 The freedmen are advised to remain quietly at their present homes and work for wages.
 They are informed that they will not be allowed to collect at military posts and that they will not be supported in idleness either there or elsewhere.General Orders, Number 3; Headquarters District of Texas, Galveston, June 19, 1865

 There are three main theories as to what happened.
 One theory is that a messenger bringing the news of emancipation was murdered before he could deliver the news.
 Another theory is the information was deliberately not shared by the enslavers so that they could keep their labor force on the plantations, which sounds incredibly likely.
-Going off that, the third theory is that the federal troops chose to wait for the enslavers to reap one more cotton harvest before heading to Texas to share the news of emancipation.
+The third theory is that the federal troops chose to wait for the enslavers to reap one more cotton harvest before heading to Texas to share the news of emancipation.

-Cookout foods like sausages, fried green tomatoes, okra and potato salad are also common and delicious foods.
-Finding your local Black owned restaurant and placing an order is a great way to honor the holiday.
+Cookout foods like sausages, fried green tomatoes, okra, and potato salad are also common and delicious foods.
+Finding your local Black-owned restaurant and placing an order is a great way to honor the holiday.